nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ## Purpose ##

-The purpose of this section is to provide a chronological history of medication prescribing as recorded.
+The purpose of this section is to provide a history of medication prescribing as recorded.

 ## Sections and subsections ##